ctozzi/kontena/docs/getting-started/installing/ubuntu.md

 $ sudo apt-get install kontena-server
 ```

-At the end of the installation the process master will ask for a initial admin code for the master.
-This is used to authenticate the initial admin connection of Kontena cli to properly configure the master.
+At the end of the installation the process master will ask for a initial admin code for the Master.
+This is used to authenticate the initial admin connection of Kontena CLI in order to configure the Master properly.
 The code can be any random string.

-If using automation the value can be overwritten in file `/etc/default/kontena-server-api` on Ubuntu Trusty or `/etc/kontena-server.env` on Ubuntu Xenial.
+If using automation the value can be overwritten in the file `/etc/default/kontena-server-api` on Ubuntu Trusty or `/etc/kontena-server.env` on Ubuntu Xenial.

 ### Setup SSL Certificate